NEU-DSG/wwp-public-code-share/README.md

 Sharable scripts and stylesheets from the _Northeastern University_ **Women Writers Project**

 Each program in this repository is available via some FLOSS license or other.
 Most common is the MIT License (see below), but we have also used the [GPL](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt), [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), and the [Artistic License](http://www.perlfoundation.org/artistic_license_2_0).
-See the individual utilities for details if you care a whole lot.
-(We don’t, so if a particular license is causing you trouble, send us [e-mail](mailto:wwp@neu.edu).)
+See the individual utilities for details of licensing.
+The Women Writers Project is committed to making our code as broadly useful and reusable as possible, while following the norms within the development communities we work with.
+If a particular license for one of the utilities presents an obstacle to your reuse of the code, please send us [e-mail](mailto:wwp@neu.edu).

 Brought to you by the [Women Writers Project](http://www.wwp.northeastern.edu/), part of the [Digital Scholarship Group](http://www.dsg.northeastern.edu/), [Northeastern University Libraries](http://library.northeastern.edu/).